Max Planck Research Award

-The Max Planck Research Award 2013 will be awarded in the life sciences with the subject The impact of climate change on ecosystems.
+The Max Planck Research Award 2015 will be conferred in the area of humanities and social sciences in the subject

 The Presidents/Vice Chancellors of universities and the heads of research institutions in Germany are eligible to make nominations (c.f. list of eligible nominators).
 Direct applications are not accepted.
 As a rule, each award is endowed with 750,000 EUR and may be used over a period of three to a maximum of five years to fund research chosen by the award winner.

 Other important details

 - The nominee must be recognised internationally as an outstandingly qualified academic (e.g. awards, positive responses to publications, etc.).